 Click HERE to view City Ordinance 1708 N.C.
-(2d) related to new Drought Restrictions and Penalties that take effect on June 11, 2015 and continue to be enforced in the City of Vallejo.
+(2d) related to new Drought Restrictions and Penalties that took effect on June 11, 2015 and continue to be enforced in the City of Vallejo.

 Click HERE to view Governor Brown's April 1, 2015 Executive Order addressing new Emergency Water Conservation measures.

 Click HERE to view the City's Outdoor Water Use Restriction Resolution signed August 26, 2014.